fidelity/seq2pat/joss/paper.md

 # >>> [“A”, “D”]
 ```

-In this scenario,  there are three _sequences_, i.e., ordered list of items, in the given sequence database.
+In this scenario,  there are three _sequences_, i.e., ordered list of items, in the sequence database.
 The sequence is associated with an _attribute_ that captures the price of every item.
 There is a _constraint_ that restricts the average price of items in a pattern to be between three to four.
-Finally, the _min_frequency_ condition declares the search for patterns that occur at least in two sequences.
+Finally, the _min_frequency_ condition declares the search for patterns that occur in at least two sequences.

 Patterns ["A", "D"], ["B", "A"], and ["C", "A"] occur in two sequences.
-However, only pattern that meets the average price condition is ["A", "D"].
+However, the only pattern that meets the average price condition is ["A", "D"].
 In the first sequence, there are multiple occurences of item "A" reflecting different price points; "5" and "8" .
 When reasoning about the ["A", "D"] pattern, even though  attributes ["8", "2"] violates the average condition, attributes ["5", "2"] still makes the patttern to satisfiy the average price condition.
 Another candidate of a qualified pattern, ["A", "D"] is found in the third sequence.
-Therefore, overall, for this sequence database with price attributes,  the average price constraint, and the minimum frequency condition,  `Seq2Pat` library finds and returns the pattern ["A", "D"] as the only satisfying pattern.
+Therefore, overall, for this sequence database with price attributes,  the average price constraint, and the minimum frequency condition,  the pattern ["A", "D"] is the only satisfying pattern, which is found and returned by the `Seq2Pat` library.

 It is possible to extend this scenario with multiple attributes and other constraint types such as the **gap**, **median**, and **span** constraints.
 Consider, for example, introducing a timestamp attribute to  capture frequent patterns where users spend at least a minimum duration amount of time on certain items that have specific price ranges.

 # Background

 ## Sequential Pattern Mining (SPM)

 In Pattern Mining literature,  a sequence database represents an _ordered_ list of items or events.
 Such databases help capture relationships in various practical applications such as  sequence of customer purchases, medical treatments, call patterns, and digital click-stream activity among others.
-Given suchs sequence databases, Sequential Pattern Mining (SPM) aims at finding patterns that occur frequently.
+Given such sequence databases, Sequential Pattern Mining (SPM) aims at finding patterns that occur frequently.

 ## Constraint-based SPM